guohongwei719/GHWPhotoBrowser/README.md

 * ARC

 # Demo
-There is an exampel in Example floder
+The repository is a demo.
+You can find the source files in    subfolder GHWPhotoBrowser.

 # Installation
 -----